Metallica are working on a new album over Zoom during lockdown

 “So far, at least the sonic side of it and the practical elements are in surprisingly good shape, actually,” he said.
 “So now we’ve just gotta figure out how much we can create without being in the same space.”

-Ulrich explained that the group had “connected again” musically over “the last four weeks”.
+Ulrich explained that the group had “connected again” musically over the past four weeks.
 “We’ve been obviously connecting [before that], but we [have now] connected creatively, and now we’re sort of in discovery mode, I think is a good way to say it.

 “We are sending ideas to each other via email and via Zoom and [trying to] make music in these unusual situations.”